dkobayas/G4_Perovskite/README.md

 == Quick Start Guide ==

-= First of all, please clone this repository via git clone command;
+= First of all, please clone this repository via git clone command;//
   $ git clone https://github.com/dkobayas/G4_Perovskite.git
     * you have to be registered as the github user.